syncfusion-content/asp.net-core-docs/aspnet-core/Tab/Getting-Started.md

 }
 {% endhighlight  %}

-Apply the following styles to the Tab.
+Apply the following styles to the tab.

 {% highlight css %}